Advanced cervical cancer

 Learn how biomarker testing may impact your advanced cervical cancer treatment options

-Discover what PD-L1 is and how testing for this biomarker could help determine if KEYTRUDA may fit into your cervical cancer treatment plan.
+Discover what PD-L1 is and how testing for this biomarker could help determine if KEYTRUDA may fit into your advanced cervical cancer treatment plan.

 PD-L1 = programmed death ligand 1.